hphelion/documentation/community/community.faq.md

 ####What support options are available? #### {#supportoptions}

 HP Helion OpenStack Community will be covered by Foundation Care Operations support at additional cost and will be available in the future.
-Customers interact with experts in HP's Global Cloud Center of Expertise as single source of support and accountability.
+Customers interact with experts in [HP's Global Cloud Center of Excellence](http://h20427.www2.hp.com/campaign/hp-cloud-centre-of-excellence/ap/en/index.html) as single source of support and accountability.

 * Access to HP OpenStack technical experts, tools and best practices
 * HP Helion OpenStack Community edition software support